-These salted dark chocolate cookies are flourless and gluten-free, and soft and chewy just the way a cookie should be.
+These chocolate tahini cookies with sea salt are flourless and gluten-free, and soft and chewy just the way a cookie should be.

-Cookies are one of my favourite treats; give me a good cup a coffee with a cookie and I’ll be one happy little camper.
-On the way to a friends cottage this summer we stopped into one of my favourite coffee shops just outside of Ottawa, The Fieldhouse, to grab a coffee for the drive.
+Cookies are one of my favorite treats; give me a good cup of coffee with a cookie and I’ll be one happy little camper.
+On the way to a friend’s cottage this summer we stopped at one of my favorite coffee shops just outside of Ottawa, The Fieldhouse, to grab a coffee for the drive.
 When I was in the shop I decided to get some cookies to bring to the cottage (C’mon, I’m not all kale and coconut oil!), and they had these salted dark chocolate cookies that were absolutely amazing.
-They were soft and chewy, with a little hint of spice and touch of salt, they hit all of the taste buds at once.
+They were soft and chewy, with a little hint of spice and a touch of salt, and they hit all of the taste buds at once.
 I was shocked when the lady at the counter told me they were grain-free, I figured gluten-free could easily be done but had never really thought about creating a grain-free cookie.

-The only grain-free cookie that I can really think of are classic peanut butter cookies.
+The only grain-free cookie that I can really think of is classic peanut butter cookies.
 They are essentially just a combination of peanut butter and sugar, so it’s no wonder they are delicious.
-Now, obviously that is not a recipe that will fly with me, so I had to find a slightly healthier alternative, which is exactly what I’ve done with these Salted Dark Chocolate Cookies.
+Now, obviously, that is not a recipe that will fly with me, so I had to find a slightly healthier alternative, which is exactly what I’ve done with these Salted Dark Chocolate Cookies.

 Salted Dark Chocolate Cookies

 These salted dark chocolate cookies are sweetened with a little raw organic cane sugar, but coconut sugar would work well too.

 - Category: Cookie

 - Method: Baked

 - 1 egg, whisked